 Is genetic counseling right for me?

-These kinds of questions, as well as questions on why the same disease effects people so differently, have helped make genetic research as an important part of many new medical studies.
+These kinds of questions, as well as questions on why the same disease affects people so differently, have helped make genetic research as an important part of many new medical studies.
 As our understanding advances, we are better able to explain how your lifestyle choices and your genetic information can impact your health.

 I suggest you start simple – with your immediate family.
-Ask your relatives simple questions such as their age daily medications they take, and get a list of medical conditions and get a list of past surgeries and births.
+Ask your relatives simple questions such as their age, daily medications they take, and get a list of medical conditions and past surgeries.
 From there, you can move into more detailed information on their health history.

 See if you can get any information on relatives that have passed, including their medical conditions, surgeries and their cause and date of death.
 Talk to enough family members and soon you will create a Family Health Tree of family history.
 And if you think you see a pattern, bring your family history to your physician and see if genetic testing or further medical management options are appropriate for your family.
 That way, you’re using your family history to not only serve your own health, but also the health of your family.